Evergreen Point Floating Bridge

-The Evergreen Point Floating Bridge, also known as the 520 Bridge and officially the Governor Albert D. Rosellini Bridge, carries Washington State Route 520 across Lake Washington from Seattle to its eastern suburbs.
+The Evergreen Point Floating Bridge, also known as the 520 Bridge and officially the Governor Albert D. Rosellini Bridge, is a floating bridge that carries Washington State Route 520 across Lake Washington from Seattle to its eastern suburbs.
 The 7,710 ft floating span is the longest floating bridge in the world, as well as the world's widest measuring 116 ft at its midpoint.
+It is a toll bridge and uses electronic collection.